christophschaller/text_technology/ingestion/README.md

 **E**xtract TEI formatted xml corpora, **T**ransform them to sql objects with sqlalchemy and **L**oad them into a connected mariadb.

+## Completeness
+This won't parse the complete information contained in the source XML files.
+It will extract enough information to play around with the characters of the play, their speeches, the acts etc. but won't capture every detail contained in the source.
+This is done to reduce the complexity of the parser, as this is a toy project.

+Also, the parsing is slow as f**k, this is caused by every item being inserted by its own.
+Which is a lazy and bad decision I made due to not wanting to spent time on bulk insertion.

 ## Quickstart